What Is the Difference Between NMN and NR?

 How They Appear on Supplement Labels

-NR generally appears as “nicotinamide riboside chloride” or under specific branded names.
+NR generally appears as nicotinamide riboside, “nicotinamide riboside chloride”, or under specific branded names.
 NMN typically appears as “nicotinamide mononucleotide” or “β-NMN”, sometimes with purity notes.
-These differences simply reflect how the ingredients are manufactured and stabilized.
+These differences reflect how the ingredients are manufactured, stabilized, and positioned on supplement labels.

 Common Misunderstandings